Sometimes life is like an extended episode of Scooby-Doo where the gang splits up and looks for clues.

 You can always try to rekindle the friendship if you end up in the same place in the future.
 And if you feel like your friendship has really “ended”, that’s okay, too.
 Sometimes people grow apart—and you never know who you’ll meet next.

-I recently met up with a friend I hadn’t seen for over two years.
+It can feel strange to meet up with a friend you haven’t seen in a while.
+Once, I had a visit from a high school buddy I hadn’t seen for over two years.
 I was nervous that the time apart would feel like a wedge between us, but it was really just an opportunity for some great conversations.